0xtavian/axiom-wiki/0-Installation.md

 ```
 ## Azure Az cli installation issues with Kali rolling-release

-Azure cli fails to recognize and install on Kali rolling-release.
+This is applicable to the scenario, where you select Azure as provider for Axiom.
+Then, during the Axiom config run, Azure cli package will be installed.
+But, the install script for Azure cli fails to recognize, and install on Kali rolling-release.

 It is recommended to use the current distribution version Kali.
 First find the Kali release / kernel version:

 ```
 $ lsb_release -a